mskalmykov/k8s_homework/task_2/README.md

 ```
 ### Homework
 * In Minikube in namespace kube-system, there are many different pods running.
 Your task is to figure out who creates them, and who makes sure they are running (restores them after deletion).
+_My guess is that it is *kubelet* process who creates and maintains other control panel pods in kube-system namespace._
 * Implement Canary deployment of an application via Ingress.
 Traffic to canary deployment should be redirected if you add "canary:always" in the header, otherwise it should go to regular deployment.
 Set to redirect a percentage of traffic to canary deployment.